schollz/piwip/README.md

 ![screenshot](piwip.gif)

-my goal here was to make a sampler that plays back samples of your instrument while you are playing. that way, i can have a "autotune" for my bad trumpet playing (keeping monitor mode off). what this ended up being is a customizable sampler that should be able to do that, and more.
+my goal here was to make a sampler that plays back samples of an instrument while playing an instrument. that way, i can have a "autotune" for my bad trumpet playing - e.g. turning off the monitor and sequencing with the notes i'm trying to play.

 future directions:

+- add volume control
 - fix bugs

 ### Requirements